-Many Gun Club members in our RGC are frequently requested by farmers to prevent damage to crops by Woodpigeon, Rook and Jackdaw.
+I have been frequently requested by farmers to prevent damage to crops by Woodpigeon, Rook and Jackdaw.
 The damage ranges from consumption of crops, damage to roots, and trampling.
-The damage can happen anywhere where crops are cultivated.
-The damage can happen at any time.
+The damage can happen anywhere east county Galway and north Tipperary where crops are cultivated.
+The damage can happen at any time especially from summer into autumn.
 It should be noted that late summer is an important period as crops can be damaged (e.g. by trampling) or consumed.
-At the moment several farmers are experiencing problems with pigeons on oilseed rape and winter cereal crops and our members are active on their behalf.